Oracle APEX Installation Documentation

 http://Host:Web server port/ords.war file name/

-: is the host on which you installed Oracle APEX.
+Where:Host: is the host on which you installed Oracle APEX.
 It can be the machine name or IP address.
-In our case we will uselocalhost
+In our case we will uselocalhost.Web server port: is the port of the installed web server.
+In our case it is9090as configured during Tomcat installation.ords.war file name: is the name ofords.warfile.
+In our case it is:ords.

 Example: